HestHub/nix-config/blog.md

 So first generation has been created, and all the new packages are available right away, just like that.

 ### auto login
-Great, now its much more manageble to edit files with vim, so lets add some more config, next up is a small tweak to autologin on boot:
+Great, now its much more manageable to edit files with vim, so lets add some more config, next up is a small tweak to autologin on boot:

 first attempt didn't quite pan out, went to [nix options search]() and found this, which looked promising